 - Check out the Cities Rising Summit, a multi-week event (September 15–October 30) with a wide range of resiliency topics and speakers, organized by the Tom Tom Foundation.

 - Check our Resilient Events Calendar on a regular basis to find out what is happening in Virginia and around the nation.

 - Give a special look to our regional partners — Leaders in Energy and USGBC Virginia — who have transitioned to all virtual events.

-Thanks to these supporters who are helping us reach our goal:
+Thanks to these supporters who are helping us bring resiliency to Virginia communities!

-With your support we can expand our resiliency information hub, carry out workshops and conferences, and offer communities tools they need to address climate change.
+With your support we continue to expand our resiliency information hub, carry out workshops and conferences, and offer communities the tools they need to address climate change.